brandonAdame/ups-system-clone/README.md

 # UPS system clone
-This system was developed for CSCI 3700 during Fall 2018
+This system was developed as a term project for CSCI 3700 during Fall 2018

 ### Purpose
 This project is developed for the purpose of simulating a UPS package tracking system